 Writing validation rules

-Validation rules are written as configuration files, and represent a single or series of checks against any metadata item that fits their criteria.
+Validation rules are written as YAML configuration files, and represent a single or series of checks against any metadata item that fits their criteria.
 A validation ruleset refers to a collection of validation rules.

 Validation rule structure